ankraft/ACME-oneM2M-CSE/README.md

 ### Highlights in this release

 - Added WebSocket Binding support.
+  Though fully functional, there are two experimental features added to the implementation.
+See the [article](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/143) that explains these features and how to use them.
 - Added support for *SIM* and *MobileNetwork* ManagementObject specializations.
 - Added support for Python 3.12.

 ### Improvements
-- Improved Text UI
+- Improved Text UI.
-  - Auto-refresh for diagrams
+  - Auto-refresh for diagrams.
   - Diagrams now support containers that contain boolean-kind values.
   - Added Service menu for resources.
     - Export a resource and its child resources as curl commands.